ash106/tic-tac-toe/README.md

 }
 ```

-On successful save, the `create` action broadcasts updated stats to the ActionCable server
+On successful save, the `create` action broadcasts updated stats to the `games` ActionCable channel

 ```ruby
 # app/controllers/games_controller.rb